Barack Obama: Foreign policy

 In March 2015, Obama declared that he had authorized U.S. forces to provide logistical and intelligence support to the Saudis in their military intervention in Yemen, establishing a "Joint Planning Cell" with Saudi Arabia.
 In 2016, the Obama administration proposed a series of arms deals with Saudi Arabia worth $115 billion.
 Obama halted the sale of guided munition technology to Saudi Arabia after Saudi warplanes targeted a funeral in Yemen's capital Sanaa, killing more than 140 people.

 In September 2016 Obama was snubbed by Xi Jinping and the Chinese Communist Party as he descended from Air Force One to the tarmac of Hangzhou International Airport for the 2016 G20 Hangzhou summit without the usual red carpet welcome.

-War in Iraq

-On February 27, 2009, Obama announced that combat operations in Iraq would end within 18 months.
-The Obama administration scheduled the withdrawal of combat troops to be completed by August 2010, decreasing troop's levels from 142,000 while leaving a transitional force of about 50,000 in Iraq until the end of 2011.
-On August 19, 2010, the last U.S. combat brigade exited Iraq.
-Remaining troops transitioned from combat operations to counter-terrorism and the training, equipping, and advising of Iraqi security forces.
-On August 31, 2010, Obama announced that the United States combat mission in Iraq was over.
-On October 21, 2011, President Obama announced that all U.S. troops would leave Iraq in time to be "home for the holidays."

-In June 2014, following the capture of Mosul by ISIL, Obama sent 275 troops to provide support and security for U.S. personnel and the U.S. Embassy in Baghdad.
-ISIS continued to gain ground and to commit widespread massacres and ethnic cleansing.
-In August 2014, during the Sinjar massacre, Obama ordered a campaign of U.S. airstrikes against ISIL.
-By the end of 2014, 3,100 American ground troops were committed to the conflict and 16,000 sorties were flown over the battlefield, primarily by U.S. Air Force and Navy pilots.
-In early 2015, with the addition of the "Panther Brigade" of the 82nd Airborne Division the number of U.S. ground troops in Iraq increased to 4,400, and by July American-led coalition air forces counted 44,000 sorties over the battlefield.